seymour1/label-virusshare/README.md

 # To Run:
 1. Fork the repository
-2. Copy and paste your API key into api_key
+2. In the root of the repository, copy and paste your API key into a file called api_key
 3. Run ./generate\_parameters.sh and choose any pair of resulting parameters (e.g. 10 1)
 4. Run scrape\_analyses.py with those parameters (e.g. python scrape\_analyses.py 10 1).
 This should take about an hour to run, and will use up your entire VirusTotal quota for the day.
 5. git add the resulting analysis file, commit, push, and do a pull request for that file into this repository.